jennifershan/anon-emoji/README.md

 I am curious about how hacktivists appear on social media.
 Since I am very supportive of emojis and I am interested in what Anonymous chooses to share, I will be looking at how Anonymous-affiliated Twitter users’ emoji use differs from a typical user’s emoji use.
 How can we explain differences?
 What different meanings may different emojis have?

-The files are listed in their order of creation:
+The files are listed here in their order of creation:
 * main_collect.ipynb - This notebook contains data collection and data filtering.
 * fwg.json, fwr.json - These files contain the ids of followers and friends pulled from the seed accounts.
 * anonfwg.json, anonfwr.json - These files contain the ids of Anonymous-affiliated candidates after checking for alphanumeric variations of 'anonymous' and 'legion'.